Storing Your Garlic

 There a number of ways, but make sure its a safe way..

-We freeze our garlic.
-You can freeze it with the peel on.
+You can freeze fresh garlic with the peel on.
 The skin loosens because of the freezing so the cloves are much easier to peel.
 Choose the plump and firm cloves.
 Pop them in a container/bag in the freezer.
 Take a clove out when you need it.
 If the peels still on, smash with a knife, remove the skin and use as usual.
-It lasts for 12 months, is very easy to use, and best of all, it retains its most of its flavour. for cooking.
+It lasts for 12 months, is very easy to use, and retains most of its flavour.

 But don’t do this…

-You must never put raw cloves into oil and keep them at room temperature, or in a fridge for more than a a couple of days.
+You must never put raw cloves into oil and keep them at room temperature, even in a fridge for more than a couple of days.
 You run the risk of the garlic being contaminated with botulism.
 Garlic in olive oil is the perfect condition to grow botulism.
-Botulism is fatal.
+Botulism is rare but fatal.